WICG/interventions/scroll-anchoring/explainer.md

 #### History Scroll Restoration

 Browsing history entries are stored with (absolute) scroll offsets, which are restored during back/forward navigation.
-This restoration is done as early as possible during page load to avoid a surprising jump.
+Typically the offset is recorded after everything on the page has finished loading, but the restoration is done before the load completes (since a jump when the load completes would be jarring).

 This creates a problem when scroll anchoring makes adjustments during page load, since we may end up at a different offset by the time the load completes.

 In the current architecture we have no way to perform correct scroll restoration and also avoid visible jumps during page load.

+One way to solve this is for the browsing history entry to store something analogous to a CSS selector for the scroll anchor node, instead of storing an absolute scroll offset.

 #### Scroll Event Handlers